turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 - Hot fire
 -----------------------
 ## IdeaBox
 In Idea Box we had to put in practice everything we had learn about HTML, CSS, JS/jQuery and DOM manipulation.
-This project also introduced us to using local storage.
+This project also introduced us to local storage.

 * [GitHub URL](https://github.com/sospinar21/IdeaBox)
 * [GitHub Pages](https://sospinar21.github.io/IdeaBox/?)